Skip to main content

 Gasworks Plaza in Newstead is perfect for catch-ups with your parents’ group.
 There's plenty of open space for the kids to run around.

-Meet up with your crew and grab a burger at Milky Lane, frozen yogurt at Yo-Chi or cold-pressed juice from Bubble Boy.
+Meet your crew and grab a burger at Milky Lane.
+Or enjoy frozen yogurt at Yo-Chi or cold-pressed juice from Bubble Boy.

 Let the kids play in Gasometer Park - you might even finish your chat with friends without interruptions!

 At night, markets often brighten the Plaza.
-The Twilight Markets support local artists and there are seasonal markets for events like Easter and Mother's Day.
+The Twilight Markets support local artists.
+Seasonal markets pop up for events like Easter and Mother's Day.

 5. Fortitude Valley: Fun for all